 From October, I will be moving on from the University of Liverpool to take up a TEL project manager post at the Liverpool Insitute of Performing Arts.
 I'm very excited about taking this next step in my career and also working with a fantastically creative group of staff and students.
 Anyone that knows me, understands that music and art play a significant part in my life, so the opportunity for it to be part of my working life was irresistible.
 Setting up a new TEL team will be a challenging task but one I (hope) I am ready for.
 I'm also ready to get stuck into using Moodle!
 A system I've not used in anger but have heard lots about over the years.
 I need to find my new network so please get in touch with Moodle colleagues!

 I'm disappointed I won't get a lot of time to work with the new Director of the Centre for Innovation in Education, Simon Thomson.
-I'm sure we would have had some fantastic fun together but I will be watching the teams development with interest from down the road!
-I'm positive the will be fantastic in this role.
+I'm sure we would have had some fantastic fun together but I will be watching the team's development with interest from down the road!
+I'm positive he will be fantastic in this role.